Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 15 Januari 2025 18.20.28 UTC
+- WIB: Rabu, 15 Januari 2025 19.46.59 UTC
-- WITA: Rabu, 15 Januari 2025 19.20.28 UTC
+- WITA: Rabu, 15 Januari 2025 20.46.59 UTC
-- WIT: Rabu, 15 Januari 2025 20.20.28 UTC
+- WIT: Rabu, 15 Januari 2025 21.46.59 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"This is not the end, this is not even the beginning of the end, this is just perhaps the end of the beginning."

-Kategori: success
+Kategori: inspirational